kevin-chalmers/set08103/lectures/lecture09/README.md

 A key part of project management is working with the **project stakeholders.**  A system stakeholder is someone who:

 – uses the system (the **users**);
-– uses the results from users;
+– uses the results from the system;
 – are impacted by the deployment and use of the system;

 A project stakeholder is someone who: